The forgotten why question

 Marketing is often half of the cost for a film production, and targeting the audience.
 Marketing for film production and provide crew & equipment have a completely different strategy.

-The way we sell productions and provide crew & equipment is streamlined today in our CRM-system and works well, but we don't have an estimated process for selling movies to B2B or B2C.
+The way we sell productions and provide crew & equipment is streamlined today in our CRM-system and works well, but we don't have a described process for selling movies to B2B or B2C.

 Today, we have functional mailboxes for handling customer support, but we need better processes and tools for this capability, thus in scope for.